 TOP TIP> Why not fly into Marrakesh & out from Agadir ?
 We spent £1500 less last Summer by doing just that.
 The bonus was getting to stay in 2 amazing Moroccan cities not just one.
 For example, fly from Manchester with AirArabia to Agadir & fly back with Easyjet from Marrakech.

 You can also fly into Marrakesh & take a Suprabus coach to Agadir for around £12 per person.
-Alternatively, you can book a private taxi transfer.
-We have used this company Marrakech Ariport Transfers, in the past>
+Alternatively, you can book a private taxi transfer from Marrakech, (opens in a new tab)”>via this link>

 Places to Stay in Agadir